-You know you should be sending email newsletters to your clients and customers on a regular basis.
+You know you should be sending email marketing newsletters to your clients and customers on a regular basis.
 But you never find the time to write them, do you?

 The truth is, you’ll probably never find the time to sit down and write an email newsletter.
 That’s exactly why we created MailChimp’s RSS-to-Email tool.
 It takes content from your blog (or any RSS feed), and sends it as an email newsletter to your subscribers.
 Automagically.